What can help or hurt a home appraisal

-In our materialistic times, we just have more stuff than people did in the ‘60s and ‘70s when many homes were built.
-Closets in homes built 50 or more years ago tend to be smaller and these homes just have less storage.
+Closets in homes built 50 or more years ago tend to be smaller, and these homes usually have less storage space overall.
 If home appraisers notice clutter, they’ll deduce that your home doesn’t have enough closet or storage space.

 Storage is important to many buyers.
-A large walk-in closet, a re-finished and spacious garage, a finished basement, and well-placed closets throughout a home all positively impact a home appraisal.
-On the other hand, a lack of clear storage space negatively impacts it.
+A large walk-in closet, a re-finished and spacious garage, a finished basement, and well-placed closets throughout a home can all positively impact a home appraisal.
+On the other hand, a lack of clear storage space can hurt.

 9. Comparable properties

-If your neighbor’s house is almost identical to yours, except that it was painted more recently and they updated the siding last year, a home appraiser will see it as more valuable than your home.
+If your neighbor’s house is almost identical to yours, but sports a new coat of paint and updated siding, a home appraiser will see it as more valuable than your home.